aetperf/aetperf.github.io/_posts/2023-04-18-TPC-H-benchmark-of-DuckDB-and-Hyper-on-native-files-WIP.md

 |             30 |  18.99 |  8.02 |
 |            100 |    NaN | 34.63 |

-On the scale factor 100 data, query 21 is crashing when using DuckDB Engine with a *cannot allocate memory* error.
+On the scale factor 100 data, query 21 is crashing when using DuckDB with a *cannot allocate memory* error, this is why there is a *NaN* value in the table.
+Note that the other 21 queries correspond to a total execution time of 64.92 s with DuckDB.

 <p align="center">
   <img width="800" src="/img/2023-04-18_01/output_6_0.png" alt="linear_scale">